Slow Active Tours

 Hopping on the saddle of a Vespa to visit cities of art, enjoy stunning panoramas and discover the history of the places is all you need to make your holiday in Italy truly Italian.
 As long as, however, sometimes you stop and park your Vespa to taste also the delicious cuisine of Italy.

 Thanks to Slow Active Tours you will have the possibility to live an exciting experience in the South of Italy, riding your Vespa without caring too much about the organization of the trip.
-We will offer you an itinerary studied in detail, which includes overnight stays, tastings, workshops, excursions, luggage transportation and assistance before and during the trip.
+We will offer you an itinerary studied in detail, which includes overnight stays, tastings of Apulian food&wine, workshops, excursions, luggage transportation and assistance before and during the trip.
 If you would like, you can also customize your trip according to your specific needs: we will help you!

 We leave you the funniest part of the holiday: you just have to set off to enjoy your Italian experience!